taylorba/get-to-know-you/README.md

 # Fork Exercise

-Directions: Fork this project and add *another* file besides this one (.txt or .md, doesn't matter) to your forked version that contains the following information:
+Directions: Fork this project and add *another* file besides this one (.txt or .md, doesn't matter) to your forked version.

+Name the file: about<Name> (e.g., aboutBen).

+Include the following information:

 Name: <your name> (first, last, nickname, fantasy name -- I don't care.)